Pradumnasaraf/DevOps/Kubernetes/README.md

 ### Master Node

 - **API Server**:
-- **Etcd**: Its store current state of the cluster.
-It's like cluster brain.
+- **Etcd**: It stores the current state of the cluster.
+It's like a cluster brain.
-- **Scheduler**: Decide which worker node will be best to deploy next pods, after examin the resources and other para.
+- **Scheduler**: Decide which worker node will be best to deploy the next pods, after examining the resources and other paras.
 It does not schedule it.
-- **Controller Manager**: Detect current state of the cluster and keep the desrire state of pods running
+- **Controller Manager**: Detect the current state of the cluster and keep the desired state of pods running

-Folow of request when somethings need to chnage/added on worker node
+Follow requests when some things need to change/added to a worker node

 ```mermaid
 graph TD;